 Research Faculty

-Krista Huybrechts, MS, PhDKrista F. Huybrechts, M.S., Ph.D. is an Associate Professor of Medicine at Harvard Medical School and an epidemiologist in the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Women’s Hospital.
+Krista Huybrechts, MS, PhDKrista F. Huybrechts, MS, PhD is an Associate Professor of Medicine at Harvard Medical School and an epidemiologist in the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Women’s Hospital.
 She also holds an appointment as adjunct Assistant Professor of Epidemiology at Boston University School of Public Health.
 Her research centers on the utilization, comparative safety and effectiveness of prescription medications in pregnant women and their offspring, and on studying the outcomes of medications for mental health disorders in vulnerable populations.
 She also has a special interest in research methodology and innovative research applications in relation to both these fields of study.
 She currently serves on the Board of Directors of the International Society of Pharmacoepidemiology and Therapeutic Risk Management, and is a member of FDA’s Drug Safety and Risk Management Advisory Committee.

 |